-- Accommodation on a twin-share basis at all hotels and guesthouses. - Three nights at comfortable mountain huts in dormitories. - Transfers to and from Zurich International Airport. - All transfers when part of the organised trek. - 10 breakfasts, 8 picnic lunches and 8 dinners. - Luggage transfers so that you have your main luggage for 7 of the 10 nights.
+- Accommodation on a twin-share basis at all hotels and the simple chalet. - Three nights at comfortable mountain huts in dormitories. - Transfers to and from Zurich International Airport.

-• The trek is led by a qualified International Mountain Leader (IML).
+- All transfers when part of the organised trek. - 9 breakfasts, 8 picnic lunches and 7 dinners. - Luggage transfers so that you have your main luggage for 7 of the 10 nights. - The trek is led by a qualified International Mountain Leader (IML).